-Fight breaks out at Bridgewater Commons
+Dozens fight at Bridgewater Commons, reports of gunshots

 BRIDGEWATER — A fight and reports of shots being fired made for a chaotic night at another New Jersey shopping center.

 Bridgewater Police were called to the Bridgewater Commons mall around 6:30 p.m.
-Thursday after a large fight broke out in the food court between 40 to 50 people, and spilled into a parking lot.
+Thursday after a large fight broke out in the food court among 40 to 50 people, and spilled into a parking lot.

-As the situation was brought under control, Somerset County Prosecutor Michael H. Robertson said police received reports of gunshots fired inside the mall.
+As the situation was brought under control, Somerset County Prosecutor Michael H. Robertson said, police received reports of gunshots fired inside the mall.

 Robertson said the incident remained under investigation and no suspects have been identified.
-No injuries were reported from the fight or the response to the gunshots.
+No injuries were reported from the fight or the response to the possible gunshots.

 RLS Metro Breaking News reported that a tactical unit responded to the mall.
-Police also told RLS they were investigating whether or not someone lit fireworks.
+Police also told RLS they were investigating whether the sound was someone lighting fireworks.

+A spokeswoman for the prosecutor's office on Friday said detectives were reviewing surveillance footage from the mall and could not determine if shots were fired.

 Bridgewater Police said the mall never closed during the incidents.